Got pain? How to reduce pain after Breast augmentation

 On the other hand, patients without the pain pump invariably have their escort open the door.
 The ones without a pain pump are usually in their pajamas and you can hear their slippers shuffling.
 You can tell they haven’t changed their clothes from bed and who can blame them?
 Post-op patients with the pain pump are usually dressed to go out and walk down the hall.
 Big difference!

 Over 95% of my Breast augmentation patients opt for the pain pump!
 Furthermore, patients who have undergone a Tummy tuck do even better.
 Without a pain pump, every single breath hurts because you use your abdominal muscles to breathe.
-In my Baltimore practice, the Abdominoplasty patients who opt for the pain pump get up faster, move around more, and thus recover better.
+In my Baltimore practice, I now require all patients to get the pain pump, which carries a small at cost charge.
 If you’re planning on having breast aug, or a tummy tuck, make sure you have the option to get a pain pump, too.

 To learn more about pain pumps